pijuanyu/pijuanyu.github.io/content/authors/admin/_index.md

       Minor in Engineering Management

-      Supervised by Prof Kevin Lynch and Matthew Elwin at [Center for Robotics and Biosystems] (https://robotics.northwestern.edu/).
+      Supervised by Prof Kevin Lynch and Matthew Elwin at [Center for Robotics and Biosystems](https://robotics.northwestern.edu/).

       Courses included:
       - Robotic Manipulation